znsio/specmatic-node/README.md

 Start the stub server.
 Argument `args` values are passed directly to specmatic jar executable.<br />
 *Note: This replaces `startStub` method which is deprecated*

+`setExpectationJson(stubResponse: any, stubServerBaseUrl?: string): Promise<boolean>` <br />
+Set stub expectation from a static JSON object.
+Stub should be running before invoking this method.<br />

 `setHttpStubExpectations(stubPath: string, stubServerBaseUrl?: string): Promise<boolean>` <br />
-Set stub expectiona.
+Set stub expectation from a file.
 Stub should be running before invoking this method.<br />
 *Note: This replaces `setExpectations` method which is deprecated*

 `stopHttpStub(stub: Stub)` <br />